 The one place you expect to feel safe is home so when you engage a specialist to undertake any big projects or home renovations, you rightly expect to receive the highest level of service.
 However, this does not always happen, and substandard and negligent workmanship can lead to accidents and injuries at home.

-Example of cases I have successfully pursued:
+Examples of cases we have successfully pursued:

 - A personal injury claim against a plumbing company which failed to correctly install a shower.
 Some of the screws were not sufficiently tightened which caused the heavy glass door to come off its roller.
-The door hit the claimant as she was exiting the shower which resulted in soft tissue injuries of the neck and back.
+The door hit the claimant as she was exiting the shower which resulted in soft tissue injuries to the neck and back.

-- A personal injury claim against a kitchen company who had been engaged to design and install a bespoke kitchen at the claimant’s property.
+- A personal injury claim against a kitchen company that had been engaged to design and install a bespoke kitchen at the claimant’s property.
 The fixtures used to mount the kitchen cupboards were inadequate (they were too small) and as a result, one of the heavy wooden units fell, and the cupboard contents fell out and hit the claimant on the head.
 This resulted in a head injury and early onset of epilepsy.

 It does not necessarily follow that any negligent workmanship will be apparent straight away.
-In most cases the effects of faulty work will often take some time to become evident.
+In most cases, the effects of faulty work will often take some time to become evident.
 In both the cases mentioned above, the accidents occurred several months after the original installation had taken place.